Flexilis-anatis/Jeru/README.md

 # Jeru
 ### A Forth-based interpreted language
+#### Implements Jeru SPECv0.1

-A toy language I'm making.
+The refrence implementation of a toy language I'm making.
 Here's an example of a fibbonacci calculator!

 ```Forth
 [